cap-js/docs/java/working-with-cql/query-execution.md

 Map<String, Object> book = Map.of("title", "CAP");

 CqnUpdate update = Update.entity("bookshop.Books").data(book).byId(101);
-CdsResult<?> updateResult = service.run(update);
+Result updateResult = service.run(update);
 ```

-The update `CdsResult` contains the data that is written by the statement execution.
+The update `Result` contains the data that is written by the statement execution.
 Additionally to the given data, it may contain values generated for [managed data](../../guides/domain-modeling#managed-data) and foreign key values.

 The [row count](https://javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/CdsResult.html#rowCount()) of the update `CdsResult` indicates how many rows where updated during the statement execution: